 1) Extra insulation/Stop draughts

 When the colder temperatures settle in, you’ll want to do everything you can to keep the warm air indoors and the frigid air outside when preparing your park home for the winter.

-Installing thick curtains or blinds in your home can provide an extra layer of insulation against the cold and stop cold air creeping in.
-As park homes typically have a higher glass to wall ratio than standard bricks and mortar buildings, thick curtains or blinds can make a big difference – even if you have freshly put-in double-glazed windows.
+Installing thick curtains or blinds in your home can provide an extra layer of insulation against the cold and stop cold air from creeping in.
+As park homes typically have a higher glass-to-wall ratio than standard brick-and-mortar buildings, thick curtains or blinds can make a big difference – even if you have freshly put-in double-glazed windows.

 We also recommend checking around external doors for draughts and investing in draught excluders.